- International corporate taxation is a pretty abstract topic. What exactly is being changed?

 What happens next?

 The outcomes achieved under the auspices of the OECD and G20 will now be implemented, in Europe and around the world.
-To this end, Finance Minister Scholz and his European and international partners will work out a joint solution that is consistent with the agreements reached by the OECD and G20.
+To this end, former Finance Minister Scholz and his European and international partners will work out a joint solution that is consistent with the agreements reached by the OECD and G20.